15th Air Army: History

 The 15th Air Army received its baptism of fire in the autumn of 1942, participating in the defensive battles near Voronezh and in the elimination of the enemy's foothold on the left bank of the Don.
 In the winter of 1943, it supported the front troops in the Voronezh–Kastornoye operation.

 In May 1943 it participated in an air operation to destroy German aircraft at airfields.

 In July-August 1943, as part of the Battle of Kursk, she participated in the Orlov Strategic Offensive, and in September 1943, it supported the front troops in the Bryansk Offensive.

 In October 1943, the Army was transferred to the 2nd Baltic Front, where it fought in the Leningrad–Novgorod Offensive and Riga Offensive (1944).

-In 1945, the Army participated in the elimination of Army Group Courland and German forces in the Klaipeda area (January-February 1945).
+In 1945, the Army participated in the elimination of Army Group Courland and German forces in the Klaipėda area (January-February 1945).

 On 1 May 1945 the Army comprised 5th Bomber Aviation Corps (4th, 5th Guards Bomber Aviation Divisions); 14th Fighter Aviation Corps (185th, 315th Fighter Aviation Divisions); the 284th, 313th Night Bomber Aviation Divisions; the 214th, 225th, 305th Assault Aviation Divisions; the 336th Fighter Aviation Division; four separate regiments: the 99th Guards Reconnaissance Aviation Regiment; the 187th Fire Correction Aviation Regiment; the 699th Transport Aviation Regiment; the 97th Aviation Regiment of the Civil Air Fleet, and the 87th Night Bomber Aviation Squadron.
 There were also the 1639th, 1683rd, and 1685th Anti-Aircraft Artillery Regiments.

 Also part of the Army was the 1003rd Separate Medical Evacuation Aviation Regiment.

 During World War II, in total, 15th Air Army pilots made some 160,000 sorties.